confluentinc/ksql/docs/reference/server-configuration.md

 **Per query:** yes

 Config to control whether table scans are permitted when executing pull queries.
 Without this enabled, only key lookups are used.
+The default is `true`.

 Enabling table scans removes various restrictions on what types of queries are allowed.
 In particular, these pull query types are now permitted:

 - No WHERE clause
 - Range queries on keys